 - Off (the default).
 This is the auto-rotate option.

-This option of being able to lock the rotation on the HERO7 cameras falls into the convenience category.
+This option of being able to lock the rotation falls into the convenience category.
 The setting doesn’t fundamentally change the core photo or video data.
 It’s just an informational value in the metadata.
 But being able to lock the orientation does come in handy, especially for viewing, browsing, and editing, and I tend to use the Up option (or On on the other models), especially when shooting video, where I rarely shoot in portrait orientation.
 I’m much more likely to be shooting in portrait orientation with stills, so the auto rotation is less of an issue for me there.